 Spend two weeks in Zambia where you will have the opportunity to interract with our Deaf students and learn sign language at the same time.
 Spend a few days exploring the Livingstone/Victoria Falls area.

 Lisa Zahra is a sign language interpreter and founder of this project DEAAF/The DeSanto Centre for the Deaf.
 She started this not for profit in 2002.
 She was interpreting for Deaf students in the U.S. for 15 years and now has been in Zambia for 16 years with this project.
 With 31 years of experience under her belt, she continues to strive for excellence.
 Life skills are being taught along with teaching Deaf Adults about HIV/AIDS, hygiene, English, Math, Reading and Writing.
 Lisa also has workshops on non-violent discipline for parents of Deaf children.
-She was invited to lecture at the international Bananni Institute for Girls in Lusaka and continues to educate parents in the surrounding villages of Livingstone Zambia.
+She was invited to lecture at the INTERNATIONAL SCHOOL FOR GIRLS AT BANANI in Lusaka and continues to educate parents in the surrounding villages of Livingstone Zambia.

 Founder of Deaf Education and Arts for African Families/(DEAAF on facebook) Director of The DeSanto Centre for the Deaf (both DEAAF and The DeSanto Centre for the DEAF are one and the same)

-Memory helps our preschool deaf students, assists Lisa in cooking lunches for our students, and helps us maintain a friendly environment with a positive attitude at all times.
+Memory cooks breakfast and lunch for our students, and helps us maintain a friendly environment with a positive attitude at all times.
 Memory helps in planning our lessons, and provides good feedback since her four sons are DEAF and are coming to our classes.